stanford-stats315b/spring2022/projects.md

 ## Project Ideas

 The course staff has outlined several potential project ideas below.
-This should give you a sense of the datasets available and an appropriate scope for your project.
-You can either pick one of these or come up with something of your own to work on.
+This should give you a sense of the datasets available and an appropriate scope for your project. **You can either pick one of these or come up with something of your own to work on**.

 ### Netflix Challenge